Skip to main content

 Graduating Seniors

 It may be possible for a student to spend their final quarter as an SCU student abroad, depending on their program abroad and degree requirements.
 Students must consult their Faculty Advisor at Santa Clara to determine if they would be eligible to study abroad their final quarter and graduate after they return.
-Grades can take up to 4 months after the end of a Global Learning program to be posted to a student's SCU academic record.
+Grades can take up to 4 months after the end of a Study Abroad program to be posted to a student's SCU academic record.
 Their degree will not be conferred until their courses, grades, and units from abroad have been added to their SCU academic record.
 Students should expect to defer their graduation by a minimum of one quarter to allow courses, grades, and units from abroad to be added to their SCU transcript.
 Students should speak with the Office of the Registrar in regard to the possibility of participating in the Spring Commencement Ceremony.

 Passports

 In order to participate in an international global program, students must have a passport that is valid for six months beyond the date of return to the US following their global program (or one year for programs in Spain).
 Per the application process for a global program, students must provide proof of a valid passport six months after their program ends or a receipt proving that their application or renewal is being processed.
-Passports are issued by the US Department of State.
+Passports are issued by the US Department of State

 International students should communicate with SCU’s International Students and Scholars at iss@scu.edu about maintaining immigration status while abroad.